chazmaniandinkle/booth-manager/README.md

 - Downloads images into an `images` subfolder.
 - Stores metadata and relationships in a SQLite database using SQLAlchemy ORM.

-It also supports removing items from the database (with an option to delete their folders).
+It also supports removing items from the database (with an option to delete their folders) and creating VRChat Creator Companion (VCC) packages from your Booth assets.

 ---